chuckmccullough85/IntermediateCpp/README.md

 ## Adding Projects
 To add a new project, create a new folder under the *IntermediateCpp* folder.

-If the project is using *Google Test*, copy the *CMakeLists.txt* file from the *Landscaping* folder to the new folder.
+If the project is using *Google Test*, copy the *CMakeLists.txt* file from the *GoogleTestProject* folder to the new folder.

-If the project is a console application, copy the *CMakeLists.txt* file from the *ConsoleApp* folder to the new folder.
+If the project is a console application, copy the *CMakeLists.txt* file from the *ConsoleAppProject* folder to the new folder.

 Modify *CMakeLists.txt* in the new folder to change the project name and add source files.

-Add a *main.cpp* file to the folder.
+  Note - the *Target* may appear in several places in the *CMakeLists.txt* file.
+Change the target name in all places.
+The build will fail if there are multiple targets with the same name.

 ```
 project(new_name)